elucian/bee/syntax/composite.md

 ```

 **conversion**
-Conversion of a string into number is when; using _parse_ rule:
+Conversion of a string into number is done using _parse_ rule:

 ```
 make x,y ∈ R;